With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Lee County, FL.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Lee County, Florida can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Saluscare Inc Cape Coral Campus is a mental health clinic in Lee County, Florida, located at 1105 Cultural Park Boulevard, 33990 zip code.
-Saluscare Inc Cape Coral Campus offers outpatient treatment.
-Saluscare Inc Cape Coral Campus provides trauma therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Saluscare Inc Cape Coral Campus is a mental health facility in Lee County, FL, located at 1105 Cultural Park Boulevard, 33990.
+Saluscare Inc Cape Coral Campus provides outpatient treatment.
+Saluscare Inc Cape Coral Campus provides individual psychotherapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and young adults.
 Saluscare Inc Cape Coral Campus also supports seniors or older adults and people with serious mental illness.
-Some other services provided by Saluscare Inc Cape Coral Campus include case management.
+Some other services available at Saluscare Inc Cape Coral Campus include case management.

-Saluscare Inc is a mental health facility in Lee County, FL, located at 10140 Deer Run Farms Road, 33966.
+Saluscare Inc is a mental health clinic in Lee County, FL, located at 10140 Deer Run Farms Road, 33966.
 Saluscare Inc provides hospital inpatient treatment.
-Saluscare Inc provides psychotropic medication to young adults, seniors 65 or older and adults.
+Saluscare Inc offers psychotropic medication to seniors 65 or older, children / adolescents and adults.
 Saluscare Inc also supports people with serious mental illness and people requiring dual diagnosis treatment.

 Yes, Florida offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.